geodesignhub/Globe3DViewer/README.md

-# Geodesign Hub Globe 3D viewer
+# Geodesign Hub Globe 3D viewe
-A plugin to view designs generated in Geodesign Hub with a [CesiumJS](https://cesiumjs.org/) Globe.
-It takes diagrammatic designs from Geodesign Hub and generates buildings, roads and renders them.
+This is one-click 3D viewer plugin to view designs generated in Geodesign Hub with a [CesiumJS](https://cesiumjs.org/) Globe.
+It takes diagrammatic designs from Geodesign Hub API and generates buildings, roads and renders them.
 In addition you can download the building footprints generated as GeoJSON.

 ####Some  screenshots
 ### Viewing development of a small block